CCurl/heap-malloc/README.md

 ## Usage

-Hopefully, the hp_malloc.h file has enough info in it to be clear about how to use it.
+Hopefully, the heap.h file has enough info in it to be clear about how to use it.